See also our Calendar page for times and locations of events.

 Volunteer workdays in Canons Park

-Following the success of our 2015 Litter Pick days, our Spring litter pick in the park took place this April, netting around 40 bags of litter!
-A summer litter pick will follow, on a date to be decided.
-Please do join us to pick up litter and help to make our lovely park a safer place to visit!
-All litter picking tools, including gloves, provided, together with light refreshments midway through the morning.
+Please do join us at our next litter pick, due to take place this Autumn, where you can help us to make our lovely park a safer place to visit!
+All litter picking tools, including gloves, are provided, together with light refreshments midway through the morning.
 We advise you to wear boots or sturdy shoes.
 Children are welcome as long as they are supervised by an adult.
+Time and date to be announced shortly - watch this space!

 Bird Watching Walks - see Calendar page for forthcoming dates